 Green & Black’s Ain’t What It Used To Be

 Green & Black’s being my favourite brand of good quality but affordable chocolate, I was devastated when it was taken over by Cadbury’s.
-I am not a huge fan of multi-nationals.
+I’m not a huge fan of multi-nationals where they care more about profit than they do about good food.

 I feared things would change as soon as Cadbury’s came on the scene.
 I suspected they would gradually introduce cheaper ingredients into their products, more sugar and lower grade cocoa for example, hoping that people wouldn’t notice!
 But I was also hopeful I would be proved wrong – I do love G&B almond chocolate – and perhaps they would stick to a tried and tested good quality product.
 Oh dear!